Rupesh2728/Techno_Tales/README.md

 - Analyze performance using Precision-Recall (P-R) curve after marking retrieved documents as relevant or non-relevant.

+All the files for above steps are available in the **LogicFiles** folder inside **Search_Engine_Server**

 <h2 align="left">Installation</h2>
-<h3>To get started with this project, clone the repository and install the necessary libraries in your system</h3>
+To get started with this project, clone the repository and install the necessary libraries in your system

 <h3>Primary Steps to be followed :</h3>